Welcome to today's edition of the Rush 24-7 podcast.

 It's just that our society beats it out of them.

-Our society and and by the way, I also believe that most limitations that people have are self imposed.
+Our society, and by the way, I also believe that most limitations that people have are self-imposed.

 I just hope that you understand what you're doing because your union organizing is not your agent.

-He's not Scott Boris going out and getting two hundred and seventy million for you based on what you're producing and what you're earning.
+He's not Scott Boris going out and getting $270 million for you based on what you're producing and what you're earning.

-Your union organizer is doesn't even see you as anything but a name, a number.
+Your union organizer doesn't even see you as anything but a name, a number.

-But there's one thing, Rush, that that I feel like that you're overlooking.
+But there's one thing, Rush, that I feel like you're overlooking.

 What?

-And that is the fact that we don't have representatives that represent us on an individual basis like an NFL player would have with his agents.
+And that is the fact that we don't have representatives that represent us on an individual basis like an NFL player would have with his agent.

-Neither do I. Neither neither do we obtain the same talents that those NFL players have either.
+Neither do I. Neither do we obtain the same talents that those NFL players have either.

 But yet, we as a group, we are not pulled down to the bottom producer.